mo-zag/Lumx-angularjs-starter-kit/README.md

 ```
 npm install
 ```
-Visit [Lumx](http://ui.lumapps.com/) for docs and place these inside the templates folder.
+Visit [Lumx](http://ui.lumapps.com/) for docs and place the HTML inside the templates folder and use the Directives, Services provided bu Lumx.
 ### Starter kit commands

 #### Run the server on http://localhost:8000